Advice when Making a Will

 In order to be able to administer someone’s estate you normally need to apply to the Probate Registry for a ‘Grant of Letters of Administration’.
 You can ask your solicitor to help you with applying for a grant or you can make a personal application.

 Note that if Inheritance Tax is due on the estate some or all of this must be paid before a grant will be issued.
-See section below on Probate for further deatils on ‘Applying for probate’ and ‘Valuing an estate for Inheritance Tax’.
+See the section below on Probate for further details on ‘Applying for probate’ and ‘Valuing an estate for Inheritance Tax’.

 When a grant may not be needed

-If the deceased’s estate is below £5,000, and doesn’t contain any land, property or shares, then it may be possible to deal with it without obtaining a grant.
-Also, a grant might not be needed if the whole of the estate is held in joint names and passes automatically to the surviving joint owner.
+If the deceased’s estate is below £5,000 and doesn’t contain any land, property, or shares, then it may be possible to deal with it without obtaining a grant.
+A grant might also not be needed if the assets that make up the whole of the estate is held in joint names and passes automatically to the surviving joint owner.

 Who will inherit the deceased’s estate?

 For those who were married or in a civil partnership when they died, the first person entitled to the estate is their spouse or civil partner, although they will not necessarily inherit all of it.
-This where a mirror will can come in handy.
-The amount they would inherit depends on how much is in the estate, and which blood relatives survive – see our guide to bloodline wills
+The amount they would inherit depends on how much is in the estate, and which blood relatives survive – see our guide to bloodline wills.

-These rules are complex, but information is available from the Probate Service.
+These rules are complex, but the information is available from the Probate Service and the Government website.

 If you were partners but weren’t married or civil partners

-If you weren’t married or registered civil partners, you won’t automatically get a share of your partner’s estate if they don’t make a will.
+If you and the deceased weren’t married or registered civil partners, you won’t automatically get a share of your partner’s estate if they don’t make a will.

 If you feel you’ve not received reasonable financial provision